Rhinoplasty (Nose Job Surgery) In Sydney & Canberra

-Often referred to as a ‘nose job’, a rhinoplasty is a procedure that seeks to fix any structural, shape, size and functional shortcomings of the nose.
+Often referred to as a ‘nose job’, a rhinoplasty is a surgery that seeks to fix any structural, shape, size and functional shortcomings of the nose.
 As an integral feature of the face, the nose plays a huge part in determining what someone looks like.
 Because of this, reshaping the nose is often considered one of the most challenging facial aesthetic procedures.
 Unlike other aesthetic or reconstructive procedures, in rhinoplasty the shape and appearance of the nose continues to evolve long after the original surgery is complete.
 This is mainly because it involves manipulation of nasal cartilages, which are relatively elastic, and also because of the surrounding forces transmitted from the skin envelope and facial muscles.

 In simplistic terms, the nose can be thought of as an organ divided into three anatomical topographical sites: the skin, the skeletal support (bone and cartilage) and the mucosa (inside lining).
 Topographical division is into upper, middle and lower thirds, based on the underlying skeletal support.
 The ideal nose is determined as much by personal preferences and aesthetic standards as by cultural norms.
 There is no standard appearance and each procedure has to be tailored to the individual patient’s needs.
 Any facial cosmetic surgery should ideally seek to preserve essence and character, while enhancing aesthetic form and the nature of the subject.
 It is vital that both surgeon and patient understand and agree with each other on what needs to be addressed.